tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 You might be asking yourself _"really?"_.

 Well, this is how me and my two brain cells did it.
 It wasn't too bad.
-A lot of peeking at the component board, but that's a small price to pay to be _fluid_, man 🐬.
+A lot of peeking at the Utopia board, but that's a small price to pay to be _fluid_, man 🐬.

 <video controls preload='metadata'>
     <source src="/assets/blog/pictures/using-utopia/spacing-method-a.webm" type="video/webm" ></source>